lchmagKekse/TOTK-SaveGame-Editor/README.md

 ## Compatibility

-This savegame editor has only been tested on Version 1.0.0.
+This savegame editor scans the savefile for specific byte patterns.
+It should work with all versions if there are no major changes with savefiles.

-Please be aware of this if you are using a different version of the game.
+Make sure to check if the values/items are correct when opening a savefile!